johnoos/joco-music-theory-repo-doc/_includes/01-docn-mkt-reqs-arch-tools.md

 The Music Theory Tuition web app is at this level.

 ### Data Management
-The certificates displyed in the credentials section of the web app constitutes 'data'.
-These PDF documents are stored on the folder of the MAC laptop that is backed up to Google Drive (gdrive) with the Google Backup and Sync app.
-On gdrive, the respective documents are 'shared', and the public links are used in the react.js code.
+The certificates displayed in the credentials section of the web app constitutes 'data'.
+These PDF documents are stored in the folder of the MAC laptop that is backed up to Google Drive (gdrive) with the Google Backup and Sync app.
+The path to them is backedup/music/MUSIC-WEBAPP-DOCS on gdrive.
+The documents are 'shared' on gdrive, and the public links are used in the react.js code.

 ### Tools